2022 W Series Sporting & Technical Regulations

 46.1 The noise generated by the car must not exceed 110dB(A).

 Engine noise will be assessed in the following ways:

 - The measuring point will be at a distance of 50cm from and at an angle of 45° to the exhaust outlet.

 - The height of the microphone will be between 40–‐60cm from the ground.

 - The noise meter will be tuned to “slow”.

 - Measurements will be taken with the filter “A”.

 - The clutch pedal must be actuated in order to prevent the gearbox from rattling.

 - The engine speed must be set at three-quarters of the maximum rpm.

-For the full 2021 W Series Championship Sporting and Technical Regulations document, download here.
+For a copy of the full 2022 W Series Sporting & Technical Regulations, click download below.